ajusa/intro-to-js/README.md

 # intro-to-js
-A simple talk introducing people to Javascript
+A simple talk introducing people to Javascript.
+Created for SpartanHackers originally.

 ## Getting Started
 Use the `main.js` file in the root directory as your guide.
 Each section is commented out, and will need to be uncommented to run.